Seymour Expedition: Historical background

 Boxer bands advanced on Beijing in May and June 1900.
 The Qing court was ambivalent about the Boxers, fearing that they might become anti-Qing.
 The Boxers became a serious threat to Western and Japanese citizens, murdering missionaries and Chinese Christians living northern China.
 The diplomatic legations in Beijing requested that guards be sent to protect them.
 As such, more than 400 marines and naval troops from eight countries arrived in Beijing on 31 May.
 However, as the Boxers began posing a more significant threat, it became apparent that additional troops were needed.
 On 9 June, Sir Claude Maxwell MacDonald, the British Minister in China, cabled Vice-Admiral Edward Hobart Seymour, commander of the British navy's China Station, that the situation in Beijing was becoming more serious and that troops should be landed with all arrangements made for an advance to Peking [Beijing] at once.

 Responding to MacDonald's message, Seymour assembled in 24 hours a force of more than 2,000 sailors and marines from European, American, and Japanese warships.
 He prepared to embark for Beijing by train from Tianjin, 75 miles away.
 His force consisted of 916 British, 455 Germans, 326 Russians, 158 French, 112 Americans, 54 Japanese, 41 Italians, and 26 Austrians.
 Seymour's Chief of Staff was Capt.
 John Jellicoe.

 The diplomats in Beijing anticipated that Seymour would arrive on 11 June.
 They neither requested the imperial court's permission nor informed the court of their intentions.
 They had, in effect, launched an invasion.
-That is, in order to enforce international law, in the words of one scholar, the method of enforcing it "consisted in its constant violation."